ALU & Flags

 Flags And Shift Register Control Contention

-So an actual regular ADD $A, 1
+So an ordinary ADD $A, 1 should be written as:

 CLC